 We provide bus transportation for families living in many neighborhoods in São Paulo.
-The bus system is door-to-door on regular school hours (8:10 am & 3:15 pm).
+The bus system is door-to-door during regular school hours (8:10 am and 3:15 pm).
 There are two late buses to accommodates Lower and Middle School after-school activities (4:15 pm) and most of our High School after-school activities (6:00 pm).

 * Be advised that our bus service does not cover all areas in São Paulo.